 The standout event this month has to be the 2016 Summer Olympic Games, taking place in Rio, Brazil from August 5-21.

-The calendar is pretty empty this month of major holidays.
+There are no major holidays this month.
 In the northern hemisphere it’s the dog days of summer.
 In the south it’s the last blast of winter.
 These “seasonal” themes are available to you if there’s nothing else that’s suitable.

 August is also a “Back To School” month for many northern hemisphere countries…

-…and remember major sporting events such as the US PGA Championship (13-16 August), the US Open Tennis (starts 31 August) and the start of the football (soccer) season in the UK (Premier League starts the weekend of August 8).
+…and remember major sporting events such as the US Open Tennis (starts 29 August) and the start of the football (soccer) season in the UK (Premier League starts the weekend of August 13-14).